-The cost of heavy equipment operator training is certainly a cost that comes with a decent-sized price tag for you and your organization.
-A typical training program will cost your organization anywhere between of $4000-$20,000, depending on the type of program you are signing up for.
+The cost of heavy equipment operator training will vary on many different factors.
+A typical training program will cost your organization anywhere between $4,000-$20,000 depending on location, equipment, etc.

 Heavy Equipment Operator Training vs. Hiring an Instructor